kate-bagenzo/strawberry-starter/src/posts/user-ref.md

 - `package.json`
     * Config file for Node.

 Since you looked, if you're **really** curious... why not go to [the 11ty homepage](https://www.11ty.dev/) and learn even more about how it works?
+This template is pretty basic and only scratches the surface.
+A warning, though - if you want to do something really complicated, you're probably better off starting from scratch!